 - Some babies like to fall asleep to special sounds.
 This could be anything from soothing music to whale songs or the sound of the dishwasher (perhaps because they’ve got used to being surrounded by noises in the womb?).
 A favorite lullaby can become part of their baby sleep routine.
 Tips for lullabies

-- When you put baby to sleep, make sure they’re not overtired or too wide awake.
+- Make sure they’re not overtired.
+When you put baby to sleep, make sure they’re not overtired or too wide awake.
 Wind down with soothing activities and low lighting for the last hour or two before bedtime so your baby is sleepy enough when it’s time to sleep.

-- If you’ve rocked your baby in your arms until they’re drowsy, put them in their crib or cradle before they’ve fallen asleep (if your baby is happy about this, of course).
+- Help them fall asleep on their own.
+If you’ve rocked your baby in your arms until they’re drowsy, put them in their crib or cradle before they’ve fallen asleep (if your baby is happy about this, of course).
 This can help your baby to fall asleep on their own.

 Read and suffer with other desperate parents: Michelle’s story on 4 years of broken sleep